Glob Herman: Fictional character biography

 During a training mission led by Kitty Pryde, Glob Herman and his teammates crash-land in the X-Men's Blackbird jet.
 The team encounters and battles the Mutant Liberation Front.
-During the "Age of X-Man" storyline, Glob plays a key role in helping students (like Armor) to uncover the false nature of their reality.
+During the "Age of X-Man" storyline, Glob plays a key role in helping Armor and other students to uncover the false nature of their reality.

-Glob becomes a resident of Krakoa when it is established as a mutant nation.
-During a celebration, Glob dances with Pixie and asks Armor if he had a chance with her, but she is focused on finding Beak and Angel Salvadore.
-Glob joins her and tracks them to Nebraska.
-Beak is there caring for his sick father, who is healed with Krakoan medicines.
-They are attacked by Túmulo and his men, who have located them through the anti-mutant site DOX.
-After being freed by Boom-Boom, Glob joins the New Mutants during their visit to DOX.
-When its publisher, Joseph Canning, attempts to intimidate the New Mutants, Glob warns that he will take personal action against Canning if any innocent mutant deaths are linked to DOX's activities.
-Eventually, DOX is taken down.
+Glob becomes a resident of Krakoa after it is established as a mutant nation.
+During a celebration, Glob dances with Pixie and asks Armor if he has a romantic chance with her.
+However, she is focused on finding Beak and Angel Salvadore.
+Glob joins her, and the pair track the missing mutants to Nebraska.
+There, they find Beak caring for his sick father, and they heal him with Krakoan medicines.
+They are attacked by Túmulo and his men, who locate them through DOX, an anti-mutant hate website targeting mutants outside of Krakoa.
+After being freed by Boom-Boom, Glob joins the New Mutants in an attempt to take down DOX.
+When the website's publisher, Joseph Canning, attempts to intimidate the New Mutants, Glob warns him that he will take personal action against Canning if the deaths of any innocent mutants are linked to DOX's activities.
+DOX is ultimately taken down.

-When the X-Men relocate to Alaska, Glob joins their base team as chef and farmer.
+When the X-Men relocate to Alaska, Glob joins their base team as a chef and a farmer.

 Powers and abilities

-Glob Herman's mutation transformed his skin into a translucent, pinkish bio-wax, leaving his skeleton and organs visible.
-This grants him enhanced strength and durability.
-Additionally, his body is highly flammable, an ability he has learned to exploit by using parts of his own flaming body as weapons during combat.
+Glob Herman's mutation transforms his skin into a translucent, pinkish biological wax that leaves his skeleton and organs visible.
+This transformation grants him enhanced strength and durability.
+His body is highly flammable, a trait he has learned to exploit by using parts of his own flaming body as weapons during combat.

 Reception

-In August 2024, Ashley Fields from Screen Rant highlighted that it was Glob's quirky humor and unique journey that had earned him a devoted fanbase, and also that despite how his powers might seem "useless," his story depicted some of mutantkind's deepest struggles.
+In August 2024, Ashley Fields of Screen Rant observed that Glob's quirky sense of humor and "unique journey" had earned him a devoted fanbase, and that his story depicted some of mutantkind's deepest struggles despite his powers' apparent lack of utility.